This post may contain affiliate links. Please read our disclosure policy.

 What to serve with Baked Acorn Squash halves?

-These buttery, brown sugar baked acorn squash halves go perfectly with roasted chicken or baked mushroom pork chops.
+These buttery, brown sugar baked acorn squash halves go perfectly with roasted chicken, this lemon chicken recipe, or baked mushroom pork chops.
 What’s more, complete the meal with healthy quinoa pilaf or wild rice!
 I also love them with lemon roasted cauliflower, roasted turkey and cranberry chutney.
 It’s not just for Thanksgiving, people!
 I also love serving it underneath a heaping helping of butternut squash chili for a filling, vegetarian meal!

 - Acorn Squash: Choose an acorn squash that is firm and heavy for its size.
 I think the smaller ones are sweeter and have better flavor.
 If roasting multiple squash, try to choose ones that are similar in size so they roast in the same amount of time.